-Occasionally a Cochrane Review will be similar enough to a previously published review that the only change is in the formatting of the review.
-In these cases reviewers should obtain permission from the publisher of the previously published review prior to publishing the review in CDSR.
-If reviewers are in doubt about whether they should request permission, they are encouraged to do so.
+Occasionally a Cochrane review will be similar enough to a previously published review that the only change is in the formatting of the review.
+In these cases authors should obtain permission from the publisher of the previously published review prior to publishing the review in CDSR.
+If authors are in doubt about whether they should request permission, they are encouraged to do so.
 This is unlikely to present a problem, provided it is done well in advance of the planned submission to CDSR.
-If it is known in advance that there is interest in publishing a version of a Cochrane Review in a journal, reviewers should not assign exclusive copyright to the journal (see section 2.3).
+If it is known in advance that there is interest in publishing in CDSR a version of a review already published in a journal, authors should not assign exclusive copyright to the journal (see Section 2.4).
 The Cochrane Collaboration does not require exclusive copyright.
-It is therefore not a problem to publish a version of a Cochrane Review in a journal after it has been published in CDSR, provided it is not called a Cochrane Review and that it is acknowledged that it is based on a Cochrane Review (see section 2.3).
+It is therefore not a problem to publish a version of a Cochrane review in a journal after it has been published in CDSR, provided it is not called a Cochrane review and that it is acknowledged that it is based on a Cochrane review (see Section 2.4).